Skip to main content

 • travel to work or a job interview

 Your work coach decides if you can get help from the flexible support fund.
-You may need to show receipts or proof of travel costs.
+You might need to show receipts or proof of travel costs.

 You do not have to pay this money back.